AbdulrhmanSoliman/calculator-app/README.md

 - Perform mathmatical operations like addition, subtraction, multiplication, and division
 - Adjust the color theme based on their preference
 - **Bonus**: Have their initial theme preference checked using `prefers-color-scheme` and have any additional changes saved in the browser
+- User only type one opreator between any two digits to enhance UX
+- If user type any characters not digits, it well automatically replaced with digits when only start type at least one number

 ### Links